adityashrm21/adityashrm21.github.io/_posts/2018-11-5-Neural_Networks.md

 $$a^{(l+1)} = f(z^{(l+1)})$$

-This is the beauty of linear algebra and matrix computations in the field of deep learning as they help us take the advantage of fat linear algebra routines to quickly perform calculations in our network.
+This is the beauty of linear algebra and matrix computations in the field of deep learning as they help us take the advantage of fast linear algebra routines to quickly perform calculations in our network.
 This is also where the role of GPUs comes in.
 You can read more about how GPUs help in faster matrix calculations [here](https://graphics.stanford.edu/papers/gpumatrixmult/gpumatrixmult.pdf).

-This is a typical example of a feed-forward neural network but it is more easy to imagine a feedforward network with more than 1 hidden layers.
+This is a typical example of a feed-forward neural network but it is easier to imagine a feedforward network with more than 1 hidden layers.
 The information will propagate in the forward direction as the activations of one layer feed into another till we reach the output.
 The word feedforward is used because there are no directed loops or cycles in the network (yes neural networks can have loops/cycles, more on them in later posts).

 In case we have more than two units in the output layer (which as discussed earlier, is possible), we will have training examples of the form $$(x^{(i)}, y^{(i)})$$ where $$y^{(i)} \in \mathbb{R}^2$$.
 This sort of network is useful if there are multiple outputs that we are interested in predicting!